AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 1. Dispatcher checks the cache.
 1. Dispatcher sends a request message to the render that includes all header lines from the browser's request.
-1. The render calls the Auth Checker servlet to perform a security check which fails, and the render forwards the original request to Dispatcher.
+1. The render calls the Auth Checker servlet to perform a security check, which fails, and the render forwards the original request to Dispatcher.
 1. Dispatcher forwards the original request to the render.
-1. The render calls the AEM authorizer servlet (this is not the Dispatcher AuthChcker servlet) to perform a security check.
+1. The render calls the AEM authorizer servlet (this servlet is not the Dispatcher AuthChcker servlet) to perform a security check.
 When the user is authorized, the render includes the rendered page in the body of the response message.
 1. Dispatcher forwards the response to the browser.
 Dispatcher adds the body of the render's response message to the cache.

 ## Implementing permission-sensitive caching {#implementing-permission-sensitive-caching}